How to Choose the Best Fertilizer for a Planted Aquarium

 Prepacked Substrate

-A prepacked substrate is a special soil that can also serve as the best fertilizer for your planted aquarium.
-This is especially true if your aquarium includes root-feeding plants, like Amazon Swords, Vallisneria, and Cryptocoryne.
+A prepacked substrate is a special soil that can also serve as a nutrient for aquarium plants.
+This is especially true if your aquarium includes root-feeding plants like Amazon Swords, Vallisneria, and Cryptocoryne.
 You can introduce this type of fertilizer to your aquarium, and it won’t cause water clouding or color changes.

 Root Tabs

 This last type of fertilizer is actually little pieces of compressed fertilizer.
-If you have inert substrate in your tank, this is the best fertilizer for your planted aquarium.
+If you have inert substrate in your tank, this is the ideal nutrient for your aquarium plants.
 You need to bury the root tabs into the sand or gravel around your root-feeding plants.
 As the tabs dissolve over time, your plants get the nutrients they need.
-Root tabs are very easy to use and give your plants nutrients for weeks without additional work by you.
+Root tabs are very easy to use and feed your plants for weeks without additional work by you.

-Ready to get started?
-Check out the selection of fertilizer at Modern Aquarium to find the perfect choice for your tank!
+Now that you know how to fertilize aquarium plants, it’s time to check out the selection of fertilizers at Modern Aquarium to find the perfect choice for your tank!